About Our Division

-Since 1886, Lethbridge School District No. 51 has offered high quality learning experiences over a broad range of programs to meet the needs of a wide variety of learners.
-The District educates over 11,000 students within the City of Lethbridge and employs nearly 1,200 staff members.
+Since 1886, Lethbridge School Division has offered high quality learning experiences over a broad range of programs to meet the needs of a wide variety of learners.
+The Division educates over 11,000 students within the City of Lethbridge and employs nearly 1,200 staff members.

 Lethbridge is a growing, vibrant city with 101,482 residents.
 It is home to the University of Lethbridge, Lethbridge College, and the Lethbridge Research Centre, one of the largest agricultural research facilities in Canada.
 The city also houses two large manufacturing plants involved in raw product development.
 Well situated in the south-western part of Alberta, Lethbridge residents enjoy access to state-of-the-art cultural and recreational facilities.
 Comprehensive retail services attract consumers from southern Alberta, south-eastern British Columbia and northern Montana.